Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 ### 3.3 Governance Meetings

-The Secretary of a Circle is responsible for scheduling Governance Meetings to enact the Circle’s Governance Process.
+The Board Master of a Circle is responsible for scheduling Governance Meetings to enact the Circle’s Governance Process.

-In addition to any regular, recurring Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Core Circle Member.
+In addition to any regular, recurring Governance Meetings the Board Master schedules, the Board Master is responsible for scheduling additional special Governance Meetings promptly upon request of any Core Circle Member.

 The Facilitator is responsible for presiding over all Governance Meetings in alignment with the following rules and any relevant Policies of the Circle.

 #### 3.3.1 Attendance

 All Core Circle Members are entitled to fully participate in all Governance Meetings of a Circle.
-The acting Facilitator and Secretary are also entitled to fully participate, and become Core Circle Members for the duration of a Governance Meeting even if they are not normally Core Circle Members.
+The acting Facilitator and Board Master are also entitled to fully participate, and become Core Circle Members for the duration of a Governance Meeting even if they are not normally Core Circle Members.

 In addition, the Lead Link and any Rep Links or Cross Links to the Circle may each invite up to one additional person, solely to aid the link in processing a specific Tension.
 The invited participant then becomes a Core Circle Member as well for the duration of that Governance Meeting.